dita-ot/docs/README.md

 To set these tools up:

 1. Install Node.js® from [nodejs.org][18]
-2. Open a command prompt, and run `npm install`
+2. Open a command prompt, and change to the directory of your docs repository clone.
+3. Run `npm install`

 With these tools in place, any changes you make to the documentation source files will be automatically formatted when you commit them with Git.
 This ensures that commits contain only related changes, and no extra formatting.